huggingface/transformers/README.md

 ### Optimizers

-#### `BertAdam`
+#### `AdamW`

-`BertAdam` is a `torch.optimizer` adapted to be closer to the optimizer used in the TensorFlow implementation of Bert.
+`AdamW` is a `torch.optimizer` adapted to be closer to the optimizer used in the TensorFlow implementation of Bert.
 The differences with PyTorch Adam optimizer are the following:

-- BertAdam implements weight decay fix,
+- AdamW implements weight decay fix,
-- BertAdam doesn't compensate for bias as in the regular Adam optimizer.

 The optimizer accepts the following arguments: